 Five Volunteer Recognition Ideas

-- SEND A DIFFERENT KIND OF THANK-YOU MESSAGE: While hand-written notes are nice, nothing beats true gratitude from the individuals and families your volunteers help you serve.
-Capture a 30 or 60-second video message (smart phone works great) from one of your constituents thanking the volunteer by name and sharing how their support has personally impacted them.
+While hand-written notes are nice, nothing beats true gratitude from the individuals and families your volunteers help you serve.
+Capture a 30 or 60-second video message (smartphone works great) from one of your constituents thanking the volunteer by name and sharing how their support has personally impacted them.
 Send it in an email with a note on behalf of your organization.

-- MAKE THEIR VALUE VIRAL: Recognize your volunteers with a short story on your social media channels that their friends and family can share to brag on their loved one.
+Recognize your volunteers with a short story on your social media channels that their friends and family can share to brag about their loved ones.
 Being recognized by peers means a lot and is an easy and inexpensive way to make your volunteers feel special.

-- REPLACE THE PLAQUE WITH A PERSONAL KEEPSAKE: No one needs or wants another plaque or paper certificate to stuff in a drawer, attic box or (gasp) the trash.
+No one needs or wants another plaque or paper certificate to stuff in a drawer, attic box or (gasp) the trash.
 Instead, consider giving your volunteers something special to display in their home or office, like a piece of art created by one of the individuals you serve (e.g., framed drawing or painting).
-This is especially meaningful when it comes from a child, person with disabilities, etc. A personal message on the back adds even more meaning.
+This is especially meaningful when it comes from a child, a person with disabilities, etc. A personal message on the back adds even more meaning.

 Get Your Certificate in Volunteer Management